 - 2.5 GPA (as per the Office of Greek Life).

-Additionally, it is highly recommended that a rush candidate attend as many of our rush events as possible, as this will not only help us get to know the candidate better but for the candidate to get to know us!
+Additionally, it is highly recommended that a candidate attend as many of our recruitment events as possible, as this will not only help us get to know the candidate better but for the candidate to get to know us!

 As for freshmen students, you are also highly encouraged to attend all of our events as well.
-This not only shows interest and dedication, but if you decide to rush again the following semester when you are eligible to receive a bid, it only helps you because we will already know who you are!
-It is not uncommon for ineligible first semester freshmen to maintain close ties to Brothers even after rush.
+This not only shows interest and dedication, but if you decide to come out again the following semester when you are eligible to receive a bid, it only helps you because we will already know who you are!
+It is not uncommon for ineligible first semester freshmen to maintain close ties to Brothers even after recruitment.

 Each organization is different and unique in the purpose it serves.
 What distinguishes us from other organizations is simple: brotherhood.
 This fraternal bond is formed through commitment and this is something we ask of all brothers.
 However, we do highly encourage you to be involved with various organizations on campus to not only broaden your horizons, but to meet others who share a passion and interest with you, whether it be related or unrelated to your career goals.
 Our brothers are also actively involved in intramural sports, religious organizations, dance teams, a capella groups and more!

-By coming out to our events during rush week!
-Rush week is a week-long series of social, professional, and community services events that give you a glimpse into Delta Sigma Pi and see what we’re all about.
+By coming out to our events during recruitment week!
+Recruitment week is a week-long series of social, professional, and community services events that give you a glimpse into Delta Sigma Pi and see what we’re all about.
 You don’t have to come out to all of our events but we highly recommend doing so.
 Additionally, one can receive a bid by doing the following:

 - Attending one General Interest Meeting